MattSchwartzkopf/hacktoberfest/README.md

   - We are two programmers from Sweden [Richard](https://github.com/richie-south) and [Benny](https://github.com/BennyCarlsson).
 We are doing this because we love Open Source and Hacktoberfest.
 We want to make it easier for people to get started with Hacktoberfest and Open Source.
-- Why are you not using digitalocean?
+- Why are you not using DigitalOcean?
   - Because we only know JavaScript and suck at servers.
 We use [now](https://zeit.co/now) instead.
 - Are you not the guys from that failed [CodeCardCodingCards](https://www.kickstarter.com/projects/lingonsaft/codecardcodingcards) kickstarter?
   - Yes...